slovak-nlp/resources/README.md

 #### [The Nuclear News V4 Dataset](https://huggingface.co/datasets/eoplumbum/v4_nuclear_power_articles)

--  is a multilingual dataset consisting of 33,104 unique news articles
+- A multilingual dataset consisting of 33,104 unique news articles
-- sourced from 12 online news platforms across the Visegrád Group (V4) countries — Poland, Czech Republic, Slovakia, and Hungary — published between 1998 and 2025.
+- Sourced from 12 online news platforms across the Visegrád Group (V4) countries — Poland, Czech Republic, Slovakia, and Hungary — published between 1998 and 2025.
 The goal of the dataset is to analyze media narratives surrounding nuclear energy in Central Europe.
 - 30 percent in Slovak
-- annotated by language modes for overall sentiment toward nuclear energy, sentiment of the headline (pessimistic ↔ optimistic), degree of sensationalism / alarmism in the headline
+- Annotated by language modes for overall sentiment toward nuclear energy, sentiment of the headline (pessimistic ↔ optimistic), degree of sensationalism / alarmism in the headline

 #### [Sentiment Analysis Data for the Slovak Language](https://huggingface.co/datasets/DGurgurov/slovak_sa)